supikoira8/supikoira8/README.md

 <br>
 ⋆｡°✩
 <br>
 I don't mind if people hide/cover up my pony!
-Feel free to sit with me though :D
+Feel free to sit with me as well :D
 <br>
 I'm mostly offtab so please leave a whisper if you want my attention,,
 <br>